smartcontractkit/chainlink-testing-framework/book/src/libs/wasp/benchspy/loki_std.md

 compareMedian(string(benchspy.ErrorRate))
 ```

+> [!WARNING]
+> Standard Loki metrics are all calculated using a 10 seconds moving window, which results in smoothing of values due to aggregation.
+> To learn what that means in details, please refer to [To Loki or Not to Loki](./loki_dillema.md) chapter.

 ## What’s Next?

 In this example, we used standard metrics, which are the same as in the first test.
 Now, [let’s explore how to use your custom LogQL queries](./loki_custom.md).